 A spiritual church has the empowerment towards the saving of the soul; through the Spirit of God, and utilizing the gifts of the ministry provided (1 Corinthians 12:28).
 There has been a withdrawal from the manifestation of God's Spirit in many churches, in many Western nations, who no longer seek the power of God's Spirit; nor the gifts of the Spirit.
 (Comment)

 The gift of the Holy Ghost (that of God's Spirit) was emphasized on the Day of Pentecost, when the apostle Peter said: Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and you shall receive the gift of the Holy Ghost.
 For the promise is to you, and to your children, and to all that are afar off, even as many as the Lord our God shall call (Acts 2:38-39).

 Jesus said: You shall receive power, after that the Holy Ghost is come upon you, and you shall be witnesses unto me both in Jerusalem, and in Judea, and in Samaria, and unto the uttermost part of the earth (Acts 1:8).

 Go therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: teaching them to observe all things whatsoever I have commanded you (Matthew 28:18-20).
-This commission was not only given to the disciples of Jesus' day but also provided for the empowerment of the church to evangelize the world!
+This commission was not only given to the disciples of Jesus' day but also provided for the empowerment of the church to continue to evangelize the world!